Richea pandanifolia after which the club is named

-The emphasis is on bushwalking but there are also kayaking, cycling, mountain biking, and photographic events held at various times of the year, as well as monthly social meetings.
-Many club members are keen bush photographers and an annual photographic competition/exhibition is held in September.
+The emphasis is on bushwalking but there are also kayaking and other evens, including social activities held at various times of the year.
+Many club members are keen bush photographers and an annual photographic competition and exhibition is held each year.

 The Pandani Bushwalking Club became a fully incorporated body on 19 June 1992.
 The club was formed primarily by people who had been through the Adult Education ‘Introduction to Bushwalking’ course in the late 1980s and who had continued to walk together as friends after completing the course.